pobil3000/Watching-Us/README TRANSLATION.txt

-I've passed the Watching Us sheet throught the Google Translator document translator, then edited the thing that were messed up.
+I've passed the Watching Us sheet throught the Google Translator Document Translator (GTDT), then edited the thing that were messed up.
 Notice that most of the cells start with a space, that is a GTDT problem, i don't know how to remove it automatically.

+Document naming:
+_tr_mod.ods means that it's my modification of the GTDT document.

 Traductions that involved "creative decisions", regarding the Google translation: